tnebooks/12th-zoology/content.en/zoology/environmental-issues/_index.md

 **• Geological Repositories -** A deep geological repository is a nuclear waste repository excavated deep within a stable geologic environment.
 It is suited to provide a high level of long-term isolation and containment without future maintenance.
 In India at Tarapur and Kalpakkam, a wet storage facility of Spent Fuel is the main mode of storage.

+### Medical waste

-**13.9.3 Medical waste** Any kind of waste that contains infectious
+Any kind of waste that contains infectious

 material generated by hospitals, laboratories, medical research centers, Pharmaceutical companies and Veterinary clinics are called medical wastes.